Authors Experience: The Western Mystery Tradition

 Position of the Author of https://contemplation.info

-The intention behind these practices is paramount.
+The intention behind ones practices is paramount.
 It is essential to discern whether the practice serves personal glorification or the higher purpose of honoring and magnifying God's presence in the world.
 One must reflect on whether these actions originate from self-centered motives or from a sincere commitment to the disciplined pursuit of sanctity.

 References